luxass/github-action-template-rollup/README.md

 # github-action-template-rollup

-An opinionated github actions template
+An opinionated GitHub Actions Template using [rollup](https://rollupjs.org) for bundling.

 ## Try it now!